Sudan Protesters Hail Landmark Deal With Generals - UrduPoint

 Lebatt did not specify the exact make-up of the new ruling body, but prominent protest leader Ahmed al-Rabie told AFP it would comprise six civilians, five of them protest movement nominees, and five military representatives.

-"Today we can say that our revolution has embarked on the right path in achieving our goals," said north Khartoum resident Somaiya Hassan.
+Mohamed, with the Sudanese flag painted on his cheeks, was hopeful about the future.

-"I think we will be able to change the horrible situation of our people," she said, as fellow residents flashed victory signs and waved national flags.
+"One day, all the Sudanese who fled abroad will return to the country.
+And this country will then be a beautiful country," the 19-year-old said.

-The deal was swiftly welcomed by the United Arab Emirates, which like other Gulf Arab states has been sympathetic to the ruling generals.
+- 'Important step' - The deal was hailed by the United Arab Emirates and Saudi Arabia, which have been sympathetic to the ruling generals.

 "We hope that the next phase will be the establishment of a strong constitutional system that strengthens the role of institutions," UAE minister of state for foreign affairs Anwar Gargash wrote on Twitter.